 • It means lower licensing fees.

-Each year, the CASPCA takes in several thousands of dogs and cats in need of rehoming.
+Each year, the SPCA takes in several thousands of dogs and cats in need of rehoming.
 Spaying and neutering your pets helps prevent additional unwanted litters in our community.

 Interested in helping even more with reducing the homeless pet population?
 Participate in our community cat program to have a HUGE impact.
 Did you know that one unaltered female cat and her offspring could produce more than 2,000 cats in four years?